Max Pacioretty: Montreal Canadiens (2008–2018)

-Returning to action during the 2011–12 season, Pacioretty would end the year as the team's points leader, finishing with a career-high 33 goals and 32 assists for 65 points in 79 games, also winning the Bill Masterton Memorial Trophy for "perseverance, sportsmanship and dedication to hockey."
+Pacioretty recovered in time to start the 2011–12 season with the Canadiens.
+On November 26, 2011, Pacioretty delivered an illegal check to the head of Kris Letang and received a three-game suspension.
+Pacioretty would end the season as the team's points leader, finishing with a career-high 33 goals and 32 assists for 65 points in 79 games, also winning the Bill Masterton Memorial Trophy for "perseverance, sportsmanship and dedication to hockey."
 He recorded his first career hat-trick on February 9, 2012, against the New York Islanders.

 On August 12, 2012, Pacioretty signed a six-year, $27 million contract extension with the Canadiens.
 In September 2012, as a result of the impending labor lockout, he signed a contract to play overseas with Swiss National League A team HC Ambrì-Piotta.

 On February 6, 2014, Pacioretty became the first Canadien to have two penalty shots awarded in the same game, against the Vancouver Canucks and goaltender Roberto Luongo, also becoming just the second player in NHL history to be awarded two penalty shots in the same period.
 These were his second and third NHL career penalty shots, the first occurring earlier in the season on October 12, 2013, coincidentally also against the Canucks and Luongo.
 Pacioretty missed all three penalty shots, but nonetheless still scored a hat trick in the February 6 game.

 On September 15, 2014, Pacioretty was named an alternate captain of the Canadiens along with P. K. Subban, Tomáš Plekanec and Andrei Markov.

 On September 18, 2015, Pacioretty was voted by the team to become the 29th captain in Canadiens history after going without a captain in the 2014–15 season with the departure of Brian Gionta.

 Pacioretty in a game against the New Jersey Devils in January 2015.
 He was named as an alternate captain for the Montreal Canadiens at the start of the 2014–15 season.

 The 2017–18 season was disappointing for the Canadiens, who finished 28th overall in the NHL standings.
 After four-straight 60+ point seasons, Pacioretty recorded only 37 total points over the season.
 On March 2, 2018, Pacioretty left a game against the New York Islanders due to an injury, and a few days later it was announced that Pacioretty suffered a knee injury and was set to be out for four to six weeks.

 The summer prior to his contract ending, there was speculation the Canadiens were intending to trade Pacioretty.
-There was a trade in place to send Pacioretty to the Los Angeles Kings during the 2018 NHL Entry Draft, but Pacioretty rejected the trade.
+There was a trade in place to send Pacioretty to the Los Angeles Kings during the 2018 NHL entry draft, but Pacioretty rejected the trade.
 He subsequently switched agents.
 Pacioretty confirmed in late August that he hadn't engaged in extensions talks with the club, signaling that the final year of his contract could also be the final year of his tenure with the Canadiens.